 One of the most intriguing features of the basilica is the crypt containing remnants of the holy crystal… you will find a kneeling lifelike statue of Pope Pius IX in front of it.
 Though the Cappella Sistina and the Capella are the twin stars of the basilica there are other amazing sections like the upper loggia and the hall of popes that are accessible only by guided tours.
 This free to visit sumptuous Basilica also has a treasury museum, a gift shop and a traditional choir that performs every Sunday at 10 a.m.

-By the way the miraculous snowfall event is recreated every year when a hail of snow white petals and fluff is showered on the church with a light and sound snow.
-Every August 5th the Piazza Santa Maria Maggiore comes alive with flocks of romans and tourists enjoying the spectacle.
+By the way, the miraculous snowfall event is recreated every year when a hail of snow-white petals and fluff is showered on the church with light and sound snow.
+Every August 5th the Piazza Santa Maria Maggiore comes alive with flocks of Romans and tourists enjoying the spectacle.

 You can find various options for entry and tours of Basilica Santa Maria Maggiore (including combination tours with other attractions) and book online from this Viator site.

 Considered to be the largest Baroque fountain in the world the Trevi fountain of 1762 is a dazzling display of craftsmanship of the ancient Roman architects, sculptors and engineers.
 A fountain of mammoth size that pumps around humongous quantities of water and was/ is beautiful enough to be the city’s leading attraction as well as useful enough to quench the thirst of its population.
 This is no mean feat!!